netgen/admin-ui-styles/README.md

 @import "@netgen/admin-ui/scss/style";
 ```

-You also need to configure sass-loader to understand the `@netgen` imports used by MDC Web.
+You also need to configure sass-loader to understand the `@netgen` imports from node_modules.
 Update your sass-loader config by changing `{ loader: 'sass-loader' }` to:
 ```js
 {
   loader: 'sass-loader',